udodihor/flask-fb-bot/README.md

 ![Image of step_1](https://i.imgur.com/fhV34om.png)

 #### 1.2.
 Generate Access token
-After you were redirected on the Settings page, you need to select or create a specific Facebook Page (Public ommunity or other) to assign to your bot.
+After you were redirected on the Settings page, you need to select or create a specific Facebook Page (Public community or other) to assign to your bot.

 ![Image of Step_2](https://i.imgur.com/4dWhMMD.png)